JoshTG/polta/README.md

 1. Clone the repository into your local machine.
 2. Create a descriptive feature branch.
 3. Make the desired changes.
 4. Fully test the desired changes using the `unit` and `integration` test directories in the `tests` directory.
+Ensure you have 100% test coverage.
 5. Uptick the `poetry` project version appropriately using standard semantic versioning.
 6. Create a merge request into the `main` branch of the official `polta` project and assign it initially to @JoshTG.
 7. Once the merge request is approved and merged, an administrator will schedule a release cycle and deploy the changes using a new release tag.